-Net technical provisions have decreased by €750m from €7,627m in 2019 to €6,877m in 2020.
-This decrease is mainly due to organic changes in relation to new business, actual experience and market movements, roll-forward of the technical provisions on the in-force business €562m, assumption changes during the year €19m, change in contract boundaries €160m and the impact of the Volatility Adjustment €9m.
+Net technical provisions have decreased by €4,652m from €6,877m in 2020 to €2,225m in 2021.
+This decrease is primarily driven by the extension of the MetLife Bermuda UK Wealth Management reinsurance treaty to reinsure the entire UK Wealth Management business €4,149m.
+Other drivers include assumption changes during the year €167m, changes in contract boundaries €166m and organic changes in relation to new business, actual experience and market movements and roll-forward of the technical provisions on the in-force business.